hunt-the-wumpus/HuntTheWumpus/README.md

 ## Mehaniks

 ### Map
 Cave are 30 rooms and bridge.
-Every room contain <= 3 bridge.
-Every bridge hve 1-4 coins.
+Every room contains <= 3 bridges.
+Every bridge have 1-4 coins.

 ### Danger
-3 dnager
+3 danger
 * Bat.
 2 Bats live in 2 rooms.
-If your meet bat, your and bat respawn
+If your meet a bat, you and bat respawn
 * Pit.
-Pits are 2 room.
-If you visit room with Pit, you mast complite the MiniGame for survival
+Pits are 2 in rooms.
+If you enter room with Pit, you must complete the MiniGame for survival
 * Wumpus.
 Main danger.
-If you visit room with wumpus, you mast complite the MiniGame.
+If you enter room with wumpus, you must complete the MiniGame.
 Wumpus will run away, if you will defeat him.
-On medium and hard Difficulty smtime wumpus walk in Cave.
-For win, you mast shot arrow to room, where wumpus sleep.
+On medium and hard Difficulty sometimes wumpus  can walk in the Cave.
+To win, you must shoot an arrow to the room, where wumpus sleeps.
-If you near danger, you see baner about this danger
+If you near a danger, you'll see a baner about this danger

 ### Player
-Player can buy 2 arrows (15 coins) and Hint (25 coins).
-For buy, you mast complete the MiniGame.
-If you shot all arrows, you defaet.
-If you buy Hint, you can learn bats, pits and Wumpus Direction.
+Player can buy 2 arrows (15 coins) and a Hint (25 coins).
+To buy, you must complete the MiniGame.
+If you spent all arrows, you loose.
+If you buy Hint, you can see bats, pits and Wumpus Direction.

 ### Achivements